dirtsimple/php-server/README.md

 If you want the key and certificate to be automatically generated, just set `LETS_ENCRYPT` to your desired registration email address, and `certbot` will automatically run at container start, either to perform the initial registration or renew the existing certificate.
 (You may want to make `/etc/letsencrpt` a named or local volume in order to ensure the certificate persists across container rebuilds.)

-If your container isn't restarted often enough to ensure timely certificate renewals, you can set `USE_CRON=true`, and an automatic renewal attempt will also happen on the first of each month at approximately 5am.
+If your container isn't restarted often enough to ensure timely certificate renewals, you can set `USE_CRON=true`, and an automatic renewal attempt will also happen on the first of each month at approximately 5am UTC.

 ### Adding Extensions